 Updates

-In a case that has captured the attention of many in maiyegun community in Eti Osa Lagos, the legal battle between the Maiyegun family and the self-proclaimed Oba of maiyegun prince Rahmon Adetunji Laani Maiyegun,
+In a case that has captured the attention of many in maiyegun community in Eti Osa Lagos, the legal battle between the Maiyegun family and the self-proclaimed Oba of maiyegun prince Rahmon Adetunji Laani Maiyegun, is approaching a pivotal moment.
+The Magistrate Court, has set the month of May for the final judgment in this contentious dispute.

 Legal Battle